KTLU: History

-On December 23, 2020, East Texas Results Media applied to relocate FM translator K280CL further north to Jacksonville, dropping two channels to 278 (103.5 MHz), and changing the translator's COL to Jacksonville itself.
+On December 23, 2020, East Texas Results Media applied to relocate FM translator K280CL further north to Jacksonville, dropping two channels to 278 (103.5 MHz), and changing the translator's community of license to Jacksonville itself.
 Concurrently, Jacksonville licensed 104.7 K284CT, which repeats AM sister station 1400 KEBE, will move north out of Jacksonville and become a licensed Tyler station, under a separate proposal.

 Effective March 30, 2021, East Texas Results Media sold KTLU, KEBE, and two translators to station operator Chisolm Trail Communications, LLC.

 On July 16, 2022, KTLU dropped its simulcast with KOME-FM and went silent ahead of a pending sale.

-Consumation of the sale from Chisholm Trail Communications LLC. to Richard Witkowski of North Texas Radio Group, L.P. was filed on January 10, 2023, with a resumption of operations granted for KTLU and K280CL on January 17, 2023.
+Consumation of the sale from Chisholm Trail Communications LLC. to Richard Witkowski of North Texas Radio Group, L.P. was filed on January 10, 2023, the deal having closed on January 6, with a resumption of operations granted for KTLU and K280CL on January 17, 2023.